What We Spent: One-Week Christmas Market Trip to Vienna on a Budget

 How Much is a Christmas Market Trip to Vienna?

-Our Grand total for our 7-day/6-night trip to Austria was $2,250 (for two people) This includes everything: flights, accommodation, transportation, food and drinks, shopping, and entertainment.
+Our Grand total for our 7-day/6-night trip to Austria was about $2,100 (for two people.)
+This includes accommodation, transportation, food and drinks, shopping, and entertainment.
+We did not include flight prices in this as that varies drastically for everyone.
 Keep in mind that this is a per couple cost.
+That comes out to just under $1,050 per person for a full six-night/seven-day trip to Vienna during Christmas market season.
+It was festive, cozy, and insanely goregous getaway.

 Now, let’s break down the budgets by category!

-Taxi from airport: $35
+Taxi from airport: $40

-7-day public transit passes: $45
+7-day public transit passes: $57

-Uber XL to train station: $22
+Ubers to train station: $40

 Once in Austria, we found that Vienna’s public transport is easy to use and covers the whole city.
 We based ourselves in the Karmeliterviertel neighborhood, just outside the main tourist zone but right next to a tram stop.
 Though we weren’t in the central heart of the city, we were able to save loads of money and still get around quickly and affordably with the weekly transit pass.
 Even when we walked to the markets from our Airbnb apartment, it only took a maximum of 20 minutes to reach the middle of the markets from here.